-Study: Climate change doubled area of US burned in forest fires over past 30 years01/11/2016 - by the Climate Centre
+Study: Climate change doubled area of US burned in forest fires over past 30 years

 New research published last month in the science journal Nature estimates that climate change from human activity nearly doubled the area of the continental United States burned in forest fires.

 John Abatzoglou of the University of Idaho and Park Williams of Columbia University in New York used climate modelling and data on forest dryness to assess the contribution of climate change to wildfires.